Why did you set your new adventure novel in Iceland?

 What is your favourite pastime now?

-What talents do you wish you have?
+What talents do you wish you had?

 I wish I could speak French.
 I wish I could play the drums.
 Alas.